NATRONA COUNTY’S REPUBLICAN CAUCUS

 Why doesn’t Wyoming have a presidential primary?

-The RNC has allocated 29 National Delegates to Wyoming for the 2020 election.
+The RNC allocates National Delegates to Wyoming for an election.
 That is a high number considering Wyoming’s low population.
 Wyoming has bonus delegates because of the large number of registered Republicans who consistently elect Republican officials.
-Still, Wyoming’s 29 delegates make up less than one percent of the National Delegation.
-The RNC and state election statutes place Wyoming’s 2020 primary election on the 18th of August.
-It would be necessary for Wyoming to conduct an early and separate primary at the taxpayer’s expense, and the point would be moot.
+Still, Wyoming’s delegates make up less than one percent of the National Delegation.
+The RNC and state election statutes place Wyoming’s primary election in August.
+It would be necessary for Wyoming to hold an early, separate primary at the taxpayer’s expense, and the issue would be moot.

 How is a proposal submitted for an addition or change to the Republican Platform, Resolutions, or Bylaws?

-There are downloadable PDF files below with the instructions and forms for submitting proposals.
-The Republican Platform, Resolutions, at the county, state, and national levels are published on each respective website.
+The PDF files above contain instructions and forms for submitting proposals.
+The Republican Platform and Resolutions at the county, state, and national levels are published on their respective websites.
 These are often lengthy documents.
 Time is limited during the caucus.
-It is recommended that you review the documents and legibly complete submission forms before arriving.
+It is recommended that you review the documents and complete the submission forms legibly before arriving.